NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

   *I understand this might be affecting your workflow.
 I'll do my best to get this resolved quickly.*

 - I provide a brief overview of what I’ll do.
+  *I'll start by checking your account and running a few tests.
+It shouldn't take more than a few minutes.*